DIY: Top 5 Easy Homemade Hair Mask Recipes for Beautiful Hair

 Eggs are packed with numerous nutrients, from vitamins D, B, and A to iron to protein.
 In fact, the protein found in eggs is of the highest quality you can find in any food.
 Here is a brief summary of nutrients found in eggs that benefit hair:

 - Protein.
 Nourishes the hair roots, which encourages growth.

 - Fatty Acids.
 Give your hair a natural glossy shine.

 - Vitamin A. Prevents hair breakage.

 - Vitamin D. Prevents hair loss and balding.

 - Vitamin B12.
 Promotes hair growth.

 - Calcium.
-Promotes hair growth and is important for proper absorption of vitamin D.
+Promotes hair growth and is important for the proper absorption of vitamin D.